call signs 1V- 12V

 Lt (jg) William J. Bowers discovered enemy ships and installations on Kiska and Attu

 8 June 1942:

-The Fleet Air Wing Four history stated that two PBYs piloted by Lt (jg) Milton Dahl and the other by Lt.
+The Fleet Air Wing Four history states that two PBYs piloted by Lt (jg) Milton Dahl and by Lt.
 William J. Bowers, both from VP-41, made separate discovers of the Japanese on Kiska and Attu.

 12 June 1942: